 What does management think?

-In the next part, we’ll discuss Patterson-UTI Energy’s revenue and earnings.
+Later in this series, we’ll discuss Schlumberger Production Management’s business model.
+In the next part, we’ll discuss Schlumberger’s revenues and earnings.